 The electrical schematics for the motherboard are open-source, which let anyone make a list of required components, or reproduce and improve the existing motherboard with specialized electronic design software.

-As well, the motherboard Gerber files available in our repository.
-They can be used to send our current design to PCB factories for production.
 The list of components to solder on the PCB is available through the schematics.
 They can be applied on the PCB by a pick-and-place machine.
+You can also use the Bill of Materials that we published to proceed with bulk-ordering all required components.

 In order to flash a firmware to the motherboard, a programming interface is required.
 The MakAir motherboard offers two ways to flash a firmware: either use a STM32 programmer on JTAG ports, or commit it over USB.
 We tend to prefer using the programmer from the Nucleo development board, which we broke apart from a Nucleo board, then we connect it to the motherboard JTAG ports, and finally we plug it on a computer over USB and upload the firmware with STM32Cube.